petertasker/petertasker.github.io/index.md

 ## What have I recently been up to?

-(20/04/2025) I have been recently experimenting with web services, manipulating APIs for my benefit.
-I've made a scraper for the popular game distributor [Steam](https://store.steampowered.com/), and in invoice generator, which utilise `GET` and `POST` requests.
+(20/04/2025) I have been recently experimenting with web services, manipulating APIs for my own personal benefit.
+I've made a scraper for the popular game distributor [Steam](https://store.steampowered.com/), and an invoice generator, which utilise `GET` and `POST` requests.
 You can find them at [Practical Python](https://github.com/petertasker/practical-python).

 ## Contact